I am a senior lecturer in the Psychology Department at the University of Cambridge, United Kingdom.

 Getting to the bottom of the links between social class and prosociality

 New work by Mitch Callan, Hyunji Kim, Ana Gheorghiu, and myself casts fresh light on the complex (and controversial) relations between social class and the willingness to help others.
-You can read the accepted manuscript here.
+You can read the paper here.

 Very grateful to have received funding from the Marmaduke Sheild fund to help pay for a new mobile eye-tracker.

 A new view of time perception

 My work with Warren Meck offers a new account of the links between timing and other mental operations -- a framework we call the "Processing Principle".
 The pdf is available here.

 Welcome to Dr Tim Mullett

 We are delighted to be joined by Dr Tim Mullett, who will be using eye-tracking to study the processes that underpin social judgments.
 Tim has worked as an ESRC fellow in Warwick and completed his PhD at Nottingham; what he doesn't know about the Eyelink 1000 probably isn't worth knowing...

 COBS Special Issue